Skxpath/OMDB-Movie-Searcher/README.md

 This project is a bare bones implementation of a web app that queries the omdb api (http://www.omdbapi.com/) for movies.

 Currently supported features:
-- Searching movie by name (optionally include year of movie)
+- Searching movie by name (optionally include year of movie).
+Displays following information about all movies matching search parameters: Title, Year, imdbID, Poster.
+Also includes dummy button that can be later used to support displaying a label.

 Tech Stack:
 - React